mrocklin/blog/_posts/work/2015-03-25-Towards-OOC-Partitioned-Frame.md

 We use `carray` to make a new data structure `pframe` with the following
 operations:

-*  Append pandas DataFrame to collection, and partition it along the index on known block divisions `blockdivs`
+*  Append Pandas DataFrame to collection, and partition it along the index on known block divisions `blockdivs`
 *  Pull out the DataFrame corresponding to any particular partition